Dysbiosis markers - More information

 Opportunistic anaerobic bacteria

-These bacteria are generally anaerobic (multiply without oxygen), and are associated with BV if found at relatively high levels (over 1 million total genomic copies / ml).
+These bacteria are generally anaerobic (multiply without oxygen), and are associated with BV if found at relatively high levels to beneficial bacteria.
 However, every individual is different, and will have different thresholds for experiencing symptoms.
 Bear in mind, BV only presents with symptoms in about 50% of women.
+In fertility cases, and other cases in which there are wider health implications, interventions may be appropriate for a level of BV associated microbes that are high or outnumbering beneficial acid producing bacteria.
+These may include medical or complementary interventions, such as probiotics, diet and lifestyle advice.

 Opportunistic aerobic bacteria

 These bacteria are commonly associated with Urinary Tract Infections (UTIs), Pelvic Inflammatory Disease (PID) and pregnancy complications.
 For this reason, any presence of an aerobic microbe requires attention.
+We recommend treatment interventions to reduce or eliminate these aerobic bacteria, and importantly restore health promoting lactobacillus via probiotics and diet.

 Ureaplasma and mycoplasma